 4. They share 'exclusive' up-and-coming investment suburbs

 Experienced investors understand that it's very possible to build wealth by seeking good quality properties that are priced well and that represent good value for their own investment strategies.
 However, these property spruikers will make it very clear that they have already done all your homework for you.
 They will tell you they've struck a deal with a developer so they can get better prices through bulk buying (the opposite may be true, and the price is actually higher due to their big commission).
 They'll even tell you that there's no way you could possibly go out and get it right if you do it all on your own.
 You need them or you'll fail!

 6. They offer a one-stop-shop where it's all managed for you

 The sales sharks pushing these deals will be keen to take control of the entire transaction.
 They'll control the conveyancer working on your transfer documents, the mortgage broker arranging your finance, the builder you have to build the property through, and the rental agent handling your tenants.
 While this might sound like an easy solution for many newer investors, it's simply a way for the sales person to keep control of the transaction so you don't get to see that you're buying an overpriced dud.
 They also may be getting referrals fees from each and every 'expert' they introduce you to.

 Perhaps the best possible way to avoid being caught by these types of property investing scams is to sit down and do your homework yourself.
-It's not difficult and it's not challenging.
 The key is to be sure you understand what you want to buy and how it will affect your overall financial and investment situation before you begin.